GuiPimenta-Dev/lambda-forge-docs/docs/home/aws-services.md

 ## Tracking the Triggers and Invocations

-Every time we run the command `cdk synth`, Lambda Forge tracks the trigger and invocations for each lambda and generate a json file called `functions.json` file at the root of your project.
+Every time we run the command `cdk synth`, Lambda Forge tracks the trigger and invocations for each lambda defined in your Lambda Stack and generate a json file called `functions.json` file at the root of your project.

 ```json title="functions.json"
 [